inverno-io/inverno-mods/doc/reference-guide.md

         });
 ```

-The two previous routes are different and as a result they can be both defined in the router, a content negotiation algorithm is used to determine which route should process a particular exchange as defined in [RFC 7231 Section 5.3][rfc-7231-5.3].
+The two previous routes are different and as a result they can be both defined, a content negotiation algorithm is used to determine which route should process a particular exchange as defined in [RFC 7231 Section 5.3][rfc-7231-5.3].

 Routes are sorted by consumed media ranges as follows: